StingraySoftware/HENDRICS/docs/scripts/cli.rst

       -h, --help            show this help message and exit -l LENGTH_SPLIT, --length-split LENGTH_SPLIT
                             Split event list by GTI
       --overlap OVERLAP     Overlap factor.
-0 for no overlap, 0.5 for half- interval overlap, and so on.
+0 for no overlap, 0.5 for half-interval overlap, and so on.
       --split-at-mjd SPLIT_AT_MJD
                             Split at this MJD